 We all know the problem; sometimes, you run a terminal command, and it takes ages.
 In the meantime, you start browsing YouTube or Twitter and completely forget about the thing you wanted to do.
 Thirty minutes later, you discover that your command finished 25min ago.

 To work around this problem, I usually have snippets for common commands ready that notify me when they are finished.
 The

 say command is a popular choice to let your computer speak to you.

 <command> && say "done"

-For long-running commands that I use daily, this approach works very well, but some commands take more time unexpectedly.
+For daily long-running commands, this approach works very well, but some commands take more time unexpectedly.